19 August 2018

 This production focused on Helen Duncan, the last person in Britain to be convicted of witchcraft under the 1735 witchcraft act, and sent to prison in 1944.

 I didn’t know anything about the story of Helen Duncan, so was hoping the production would focus on that, which it unfortunately didn’t.
 It did give quite a bit of information, but I felt like you needed to have a basic understanding of the background history to fully appreciate this production.

 It was presented in a cabaret style, which was at times confusing and at times entertaining, but seemed to suit the presented material quite well.
 I found some of the fillers and lead-ins a little too divorced from the material, though overall it did feel like a cohesive show.

 It was an enjoyable shoe, but it did prompt me to read up on the life of Helen Duncan afterwards, as I didn’t feel it provided enough information, so the target audience were definitely people with the right knowledge.
-Overall it was a fun production with some great songs though, so I’m giving it four out of six rainbow sloths.
+Overall it was a fun production with some great songs though.